jbx-protocol/juice-docs/docs/dao/proposals.md

 5. Click `Submit`.
 6. A discussion thread for your proposal will be generated in the `#💡-proposals` channel of [Juicebox's Discord server](https://discord.gg/juicebox).
 The community will help you prepare the proposal for the next [temperature check](../process).

-*The revision process can cause a proposal to take more than one funding cycle to reach the Juicebox snapshot.
+*The revision process can cause a proposal to take more than one cycle to reach the Juicebox snapshot.
 Honest and plain feedback in Discord proposal threads is encouraged.*